xpenatan/gdx-bullet-gwt/README.md

 If you going to help try to keep js calls as low as possible because there is a weird error "Maximum call stack size exceeded" that can occur.

 You will need to work with Gdx sources.

-**Ammo source have been changed to work with libgdx.
-Going to upload it soon.**

 # Instructions
 1 - GwtBullet.init() needs to be called before return ApplicationListener at getApplicationListener().